garfix/nligems/doc/internals.md

 To understand a user, the system needs to extract the ___intent___ of the user's sentence.

+The intent is a domain specific representation of an intended action.

 Examples of the intent:

 - MARRIED_TO?(Person1, Person2) "Was A married to B?"